-The DOT has considered the impact of this rulemaking action under Executive Orders 12866 and 13563 (January 18, 2011, “Improving Regulation and Regulatory Review”), and the DOT's regulatory policies and procedures (44 FR 11034; February 26, 1979).
-The DOT has determined that this action does not constitute a significant regulatory action within the meaning of Executive Order 12866 and within the meaning of DOT regulatory policies and procedures.
+The DOT has considered the impact of this proposed rulemaking action under Executive Orders 12866 and 13563 (January 18, 2011, “Improving Regulation and Regulatory Review”), and the DOT's regulatory policies and procedures (44 FR 11034; February 26, 1979).
+The DOT has determined that this action would not constitute a significant regulatory action within the meaning of Executive Order 12866 and within the meaning of DOT regulatory policies and procedures.
 This rule has not been reviewed by the Office of Management and Budget.
-There are no costs associated with this rule.
+There would be no costs associated with this rule.

-Because no notice of proposed rulemaking is required for this rule under the Administrative Procedure Act, 5 U.S.C.
-553, the provisions of the Regulatory Flexibility Act (Pub.
-L. 96-354, 5 U.S.C.
-601-612) do not apply.
-Even so, DOT has evaluated the effects of these changes on small entities and does not believe that this rule would impose any costs on small entities because the reporting requirements themselves are not changed and because the rule applies only to information on individuals that is maintained by the Federal Government.
-Therefore, I hereby certify that this proposal will not have a significant economic impact on a substantial number of small entities.
+The DOT has evaluated the effect this change would have on small entities and does not believe that this rule would impose any costs on small entities because the reporting requirements themselves would not change and because the rule applies only to information on individuals that is maintained by the Federal Government or that is already publicly available.
+Therefore, I hereby certify that this proposal would not have a significant economic impact on a substantial number of small entities.

 C. National Environmental Policy Act

-This action has been analyzed in accordance with the principles and criteria contained in Executive Order 13132 dated August 4, 1999, and it has been determined that it does not have a substantial direct effect on, or sufficient federalism implications for, the States, nor would it limit the policymaking discretion of the States.
+This proposed action has been analyzed in accordance with the principles and criteria contained in Executive Order 13132, Federalism, dated August 4, 1999, and it has been determined that it would not have a substantial direct effect on, or sufficient Federalism implications for, the States, nor would it limit the policymaking discretion of the States.
 Therefore, the preparation of a Federalism Assessment is not necessary.

 This action has been analyzed in accordance with the principles and criteria contained in Executive Order 13084 (“Consultation and Coordination with Indian Tribal Governments”).
-Because it has no effect on Indian Tribal Governments, the funding and consultation requirements of Executive Order 13084 do not apply.
+Because it would not have an effect on Indian Tribal Governments, the funding and consultation requirements of Executive Order 13084 do not apply.

 Under the Paperwork Reduction Act of 1995 (PRA) (44 U.S.C.
-3501, et seq.), Federal agencies must obtain approval from the Office of Management and Budget for each collection of information they conduct, sponsor, or require through regulations.
-The DOT has determined that this action does not contain a collection of information requirement for the purposes of the PRA.
+3501 et seq.).
+Federal agencies must obtain approval from the Office of Management and Budget for each collection of information they conduct, sponsor, or require through regulations.
+The DOT has determined that this action would not contain a collection of information requirement for the purposes of the PRA.